Johannes Bronkhorst

 Johannes Bronkhorst (born 17 July 1946, in Schiedam, d.
 14 May 2025) was a Dutch Orientalist and Indologist, specializing in Sanskrit grammar, Buddhist studies and early Buddhism.
-He was Professor of Sanskrit and Indian studies at the University of Lausanne from 1987--2011, and thereafter emeritus professor until his death in 2025.
+He was Professor of Sanskrit and Indian studies at the University of Lausanne from 1987–2011, and thereafter emeritus professor until his death in 2025.

 Life

-After studying Mathematics, Physics, and Astronomy at the Vrije Universiteit in Amsterdam (B.Sc.
-1968), he moved to India, where he turned to Sanskrit and Pāli, first at the University of Rajasthan (Jaipur), then the University of Pune (M.A.
-1976, Ph.D.
-1979).
-In Pune he read with traditional Sanskrit scholars, specialising in Sanskrit grammar and Indian philosophy.
-Back in the Netherlands, he did a second doctorate (1980) at the University of Leiden.
+Johannes studied Mathematics, Physics, and Astronomy at the Vrije Universiteit in Amsterdam (B.Sc.
+1968).
+He then moved to India, to eventually study Sanskrit and Pāli, first to the University of Rajasthan in Jaipur.
+He completed his MA in 1976.
+He received his PhD from Pune University in 1979 specialising in Sanskrit grammar and Indian philosophy.
+Returning to the Netherlands, he did a second doctorate (1980) at the University of Leiden.

 Having worked for research projects funded by the Nederlandse Organisatie voor Wetenschappelijk Onderzoek, he was appointed in 1987 to the position of Professor of Sanskrit and Indian studies at the University of Lausanne.
 He retired in 2011, being appointed Professor Emeritus.

 Johannes and his wife Joy Manné Lewis died on 14 May 2025.